EliotKhachi/publicZk/202110052023/README.md

 # What is Model-Based Systems Engineering?

-## Philosophy
+## What
-Model-Based Systems Engineering is an approach to systems engineering [[What is Systems Engineering?](../202201080221)] that is *model-based* as opposed to *document-based*.
+Model-Based Systems Engineering (MBSE) is an approach to systems engineering [[What is Systems Engineering?](../202201080221)] that is *model-based* as opposed to *document-based*.

-Rather than having hundreds (if not thousands) of documents spread throughout the organization that outline your requirements, system architecture, design, analysis, etc., you maintain a single model.
-The advantage here is that any changes, revisions, or updates are made directly to the model once rather than to hundreds of documents.
-Any change propogates throughout the model.
-That model has authority over information exchange.
-What is in the model reigns supreme.
+## The Problem
+The problem with the document-based approach is that any change to the left side of the [The Vee Model ](../202110032218) must be updated across many documents manually.
+Furthermore, the impact of a change on the rest of the system requires thoughtful investigation, and could potentially result in design changes elsewhere.

+## The Solution
+On the other hand, a model-based approach produces a *single source of truth* and can *in theory* propagate changes automatically throughout the model.
+The model serves as a guide for conducting system lifecycle processes and an authority for system design.

+## Leaving Note
-MBSE delivers ROI when change happens.
+MBSE supports quick iteration and delivers return-on-investment when change happens.

 ## 3 Pillars
 [The 3 Pillars of Model-Based Systems Engineering](../202310270335)